Where is ‘Danzig Sings Elvis’? (And Why Is It So Important to Me?)

 Danzig.
 The name alone can conjure strong reactions from music fans.
-For as much as the singer who bears the surname is considered a godfather of doom rock, he’s also become a prime punchline for the generation of cyberpunks raised on (and now tending to) meme culture.
+For as much as the musician who bears the surname is considered doom rock’s godfather, he’s also become a prime punchline for the generation of cyberpunks raised on (and now tending to) meme culture.
 All the same, respecting Glenn Danzig and lampooning him don’t have to be mutually exclusive, do they?
 Arguably, his core work still holds up, even if picturing the dark crooner going grocery shopping makes you chuckle.

 These days, Danzig’s been dabbling in horror filmmaking and reuniting the original Misfits, the influential punk ghouls he founded in the ’70s.
-But for listeners more interested in his later musical work, especially that of his eponymous metal act — the one he launched when his post-Misfits vehicle Samhain became a Rick Rubin-guided monolith for four albums starting with 1988’s Danzig, the very effort that spawned the singer’s signature tune, “Mother” — a piece of the puzzle is missing.
+But for those more interested in his other music, especially that of his eponymous metal act — the one he launched when his post-Misfits vehicle Samhain became a Rick Rubin-guided monolith beginning with 1988’s Danzig, the album that spawned the singer’s signature tune, “Mother” — a piece of the puzzle is missing.

 Danzig Sings Elvis, the collection of Elvis Presley cover songs that Danzig first promised five years ago, still isn’t out.

 That could change soon.
-Although no exact release date was revealed, Danzig’s team announced in April that the long-awaited album is scheduled for a “fall release” this year, which would place its premiere somewhere surrounding the musician’s directorial debut with Verotika and the Misfits’ 2019 reunion dates.
-The recording is complete, the artwork is finalized, and a tracklist is forthcoming.
-(That’s the latest official update, anyway.)
+Although no exact release date has emerged, Danzig’s team announced a “fall release” for Danzig Sings Elvis in April of this year.
+That would place its arrival somewhere amid the musician’s directorial debut with Verotika and the Misfits’ late 2019 reunion dates.
+The recording is complete, the artwork finalized, and the tracklist is forthcoming.
+That’s the latest official update, anyway.
 But it has to come out.
-And I hope that it does because I’ve been wanting to hear it so bad.
-To be honest, it’s kinda my white whale.
+And I hope that it does because I’ve wanted to hear it so bad.

-I can pontificate more.
-There’s a bounty of unreleased rock albums that have gained legendary status over time, regardless of whether they were eventually issued to the public.
-Electric Nebraska never saw the light of day once Bruce Springsteen’s demos sufficed for 1982’s Nebraska; Prince’s withdrawn The Black Album stayed shrouded in mystery for years until a limited version quietly came along.
+And there’s a bounty of unreleased rock albums that have gained legendary status over time, regardless of whether the public ever heard them.
+Electric Nebraska never saw the light of day once Bruce Springsteen’s demos sufficed for 1982’s Nebraska.
+Prince’s withdrawn The Black Album stayed shrouded in mystery for years until a limited version quietly came along.
 Hell, the master tapes for Green Day’s fabled Cigarettes and Valentines were purportedly stolen from the recording studio, leading the band to start from scratch and reinvent themselves with 2004’s American Idiot instead.

-Should it never actually appear, Danzig Sings Elvis could become another mythically unreleased album, even though it’s been teased by the artist as far back as 2014.
-In an update from August of that year — which just so happened to coincide with the date Presley died in 1977 — Danzig shared a photo from the studio with what was probably the first public word of the release, at that time plotted as an EP. (“So strange how things happen,” he wrote.
+Should it never actually appear, Danzig Sings Elvis could become another mythical rock album, even though it’s been teased by the artist as far back as 2014.
+In an update from August of that year — which just so happened to coincide with the date Presley died in 1977 — Danzig shared a photo from the studio with what was probably the first public word of the release at that time plotted as an EP. (“So strange how things happen,” he wrote.
 “Working in studio all this week on ‘Danzig sings Elvis’ ep & tonight is anniversary of day Elvis died.”)
 But Danzig isn’t the only one in the image.
-Beside him is producer and recording engineer Chris Rakestraw.
-But we’ll get to that later.
+Beside him is the producer and recording engineer Chris Rakestraw.
+But we’ll get to him later.